Markus Rosenberg: Loan to Halmstads BK

 When the club purchased strikers Afonso Alves and Igor Sypniewski ahead of the season, Rosenberg opted to go to Halmstads BK on loan in 2004.

 Rosenberg quickly made an impact on his Halmstads debut, scoring the club's third goal in a 5–2 win against Örebro in the opening game of the season.
 After making his debut for the club, he quickly established himself in the starting line–up as a striker.
-On 25 April 2004, Rosenberg scored his second goal for the club, in a 3–2 win against Helsingborgs.
+On 25 April 2004, Rosenberg scored his second goal for the club, in a 3–2 win against Helsingborg.
 After adding three more goals for the next five months, he scored twice for the side, in a 2–2 draw against his parent club, Malmö FF on 14 September 2004.
-By the end of September, Rosenberg scored five more goals, scoring a brace against Trelleborgs and then a hat-trick against Örebro.
+By the end of September, Rosenberg scored five more goals, scoring a brace against Trelleborg and then a hat-trick against Örebro.
 A month later, on 25 October 2004, he scored twice for the side, winning 2–1 against Helsingborgs.
 Playing at Halmstad, he became the top goalscorer of the 2004 season and just missed out on becoming the league champion after Halmstad finished two points behind Malmö.
 He finished the 2004 season with 29 appearances and 17 goals in all competitions.